lucaspalomodevelop/JSSTE/README.md

-# JSTF version 2
+# JSTE version 2

-JSTF is a NodeJS-Module for rendering data in static HTML
+JSTE is a NodeJS-Module for rendering data in static HTML